rtyildirim/ai_engineer_tech_challenge/README.md

 The backend API exposes the following endpoints:

 - `/file` (POST): Uploads files to S3 for inference (optional).
-This endpoint returns a pre-signed S3 URL that the front end can use for uploads.
+Returns the given uuid file name to be used in inference
 - `/infer` (POST): Performs model inference and returns a response.
 The request body includes one required field and four optional fields:
   - `question` (Required)
   - `focus` (Optional)